How to Create a Waterfall Chart in Excel (Step-by-Step)

 Connector lines

-Thin horizontal lines that connect the top or bottom of one bar to the start of the next, showing continuity.
-Can be toggled on or off in Format Data Series → Series Options.
+Thin horizontal lines connecting the top or bottom of one bar to the start of the next, showing continuity.
+Toggle on or off in Format Data Series → Series Options.

 Related